jfgonzal/workflows/README.md

 ## Features

-Compiles coffeescript to js__
+Compiles coffeescript to js<br />
-Compoles sass to css.__
+Compoles sass to css.<br />
-Merges all js files to one.__
+Merges all js files to one.<br />
-Merges all css files to one.__
+Merges all css files to one.<br />
-Minifies html, css, js, and images.__
+Minifies html, css, js, and images.<br />
-Allows for the use of compass and browserify.__
+Allows for the use of compass and browserify.